 - playing with their children or grandchildren for longer without getting tired

 - feeling more flexible and moving better with less aches and pains

 - better balance/less falls

 - toned muscles.

-The map below shows you where to find us on the 22nd and 24th February.
+The map below shows you where to find us.
 Please note that the entrance to the Manurewa South School hall and the free parking is at 18 Totara Road (please don’t go to the main entrance to the school, which is on another street).
 Please aim to arrive no later than 6.25pm.

 To RSVP or to ask questions about the classes, please use the Contact Form